YourOnly-One/content/content/way/en-ph/blog/posts/2015/20151001-feast-of-tabernacles.md

 +++
-title = "Feast of Tabernacles Verses" description = "Three very important verses reminding us that we should observe and celebrate the Feast of Tabernacles (Sukkot/Succot)."  # For Schema.org; OpenGraph; Twitter Cards
+title = "Feast of Tabernacles verses" description = "Three very important verses reminding us that we should observe and celebrate the Feast of Tabernacles (Sukkot/Succot)."  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2015-10-01T02:32:24+08:00                          # manually adjust to local timezone